Rokoko/studio-command-api-examples/README.md

 --- | ---
-name | The name of an actor or a character in the scene mode | request a 'definition', 'reference' or 'motion' space | an option for motion frame to define in what space you want to retreive transforms 'local', 'global' or 'localref'
+name | The name of an actor or a character in the scene mode | request a 'definition', 'reference' or 'motion' space | an option for motion frame to define in what space you want to retreive transforms 'local', 'world' or 'localref'

 The mode option has values
 * definition - in that case, the response will contain bones names and parent relations